+Beginning Fall 2016, the general education requirement in History can be met by 4 hours of any of our HIST 102 and HIST 103 courses.
 As a 100-level course, it should be taken during the freshman or sophomore year.
 Students should design their schedules to meet this requirement early in their college careers.
-Therefore, seniors or others with scheduling conflicts will not be permitted exceptions or alternatives to the stated requirement even in their final semester.

-HIST 101.
+HIST 102 & HIST 103.
 Exploring the Past.
-An introduction to the discipline of history for non majors that engages students in the in-depth exploration of a critical period, concept, source or event in the past.
-Centered around various general topics, each HIST 101 course equips students for life-long learning by helping them to understand why Christians value study of the past and by giving them the tools to explore it.
-The class enables students to appreciate historical knowledge, engage in historical reasoning, develop historical consciousness and practice historical reflection.
+An introduction to the discipline of history for non majors that equips students for life-long learning by helping them to understand why Christians value study of the past and by giving them the tools to investigate it.
+Though in-depth exploration of a critical period, concept, source, or event in the past--analyzed within an explicitly comparative or cross-cultural framework--the course demonstrates history's ability to explain human interaction in an increasingly complex world and to promote thoughtful study of cultural and geographical difference.
+Students will learn to appreciate historical knowledge, engage in historical reasoning, develop historical consciousness and practice historical reflection.

 Students with special situations not addressed below should contact the History Department Chair, Dr. Tracy McKenzie.

 Entering Freshmen - The History General Education requirement may be met by any of the above courses or by:

 - A score of 4 or 5 meets the requirement.

 - A score of 3 satisfies 2 hours of credit; student must enroll in HIST 131 to satisfy the remaining 2 hours of needed credit.

 - Scores below 3 must enroll in HIST 105 or 115.

 - Students with International Baccalaureate exam credit in history should contact the registrar's office for information about equivalency.
 (A minimum IB score of 5 is required for consideration.)